Workshops, Events, and Networks

 This network provides members with opportunities to define collective goals and to get to know one another.
 The Network meets several times a year for events featuring a speaker or topic relevant to women in STEM or for discussion of books and articles of interest.
-A number of ADVANCE activities – leadership development activities, the mentoring initiatives, the annual report to the campus about our progress – have emerged from this Network discussions.
+A number of ADVANCE activities – leadership development activities, the mentoring initiatives, the annual report to the campus about our progress – have emerged from Network discussions.

 Single Faculty Network

-The ADVANCE Program has been working with a small group of faculty to develop a voluntary Single Faculty Network.
+The ADVANCE Program worked with a small group of faculty to develop a voluntary Single Faculty Network.
 This network is purely social, and provides an opportunity for single faculty to meet other single faculty who may share interests in a low-key setting.
 The aim is to make Ann Arbor a more welcoming and inclusive community to this group of faculty who sometimes feel vastly outnumbered by their partnered colleagues.
 Past events have included volunteering, attending a concert or play, visiting an art gallery and networking during a social hour.

 Network to Advance Faculty of Color

 The Network to Advance Faculty of Color is a collaboration between the Office of Diversity, Equity and Inclusion (ODEI) and the ADVANCE Program.
 The Network was created in 2015 with the hope that opportunities to meet and share experiences would be valuable.
-The Network meets several times a year, allowing network members to get to know one another and define institutional goals.
+The Network meets several times a year, allowing network members to get to know one another in a social setting.